 We believe in discussing fees early and openly with our clients.
 It is our belief that a client who knows important billing information will be better informed and more satisfied with the services we provide.
 In order to retain our firm, you will be required to sign an Agreement for Employment of Legal Counsel and pay an initial deposit towards the representation.
 The amount of the initial deposit will depend on the legal issues we are handling for you.
 However, initial deposits typically range from $3,000 to $10,000.

 While there are some instances when we may be able to handle your issue for a set fee (i.e., absolute divorce, uncontested Prenuptial Agreement or uncontested, non-negotiated Separation Agreement), our firm charges by the hour for legal services.
-A detailed listing of the hourly rate charged by each member of our firm is below for your review.
 Please note that we try to allocate work among our lawyers and staff in a way designed to conserve and limit your attorney’s fees.
 Moreover, if there is work which the client can prepare on his own (like preparing a monthly budget or gathering financial documents per Family Court disclosures rules), then we will ask the client to gather this information in order to contain costs.
 Your attorney may give you an estimate of costs for the case when she talks with you about the case “game plan.”
 However, any figures we might quote you for the total cost of our legal services are merely estimates.
 Your adversary, the opposing party or others may engage in activities beyond our control that require time that was originally not contemplated.
 We will discuss with you the specific fee arrangement and initial deposit for your case once we have had an opportunity to interview you and determine the facts and objectives in your case.

 We maintain detailed records of the time we spend on each client’s case.
 Our firm sends out monthly invoices detailing the legal services rendered to the client, so you should be able to look at your invoice and know immediately what work was done on your case.
 Records are kept by each attorney and our staff bills on the basis of tenths of hours.
 Thus, a one-half hour consultation would be listed as: “conference with client – .5”.
 You will be billed for all time spent on your case including, but not limited to, conferences, telephone calls, emails, correspondence, witness interviews, pretrial discovery, depositions, mediation, trial preparation, document drafting, pleadings, negotiations, legal research, court time, as well as travel to and from locations away from our office.